LabSid-USP/RUBEM/tests/fixtures/AUDIT.md

   `lfw`, `rec` at timestep 2, as `.001`/`.002` maps and `.tif`.

-Timestep 1 of `bfw`, `eta`, `lfw` and `rec` is untouched because none of them reads the interception of the current step: the first-step evapotranspiration, lateral flow and recharge depend on the initial soil moisture only, and the first-step baseflow on the initial storage.
-The `tss_*.csv` series are bit-identical because the sampled values are written with six significant digits and the change is four orders of magnitude below that.
+Timestep 1 of `bfw`, `eta`, `lfw` and `rec` is untouched because none of them reads the interception of the current step: the only carried state the first-step evapotranspiration, lateral flow and recharge read is the initial soil moisture, and the first-step baseflow reads the initial storage and the (unchanged) first-step recharge.
+The `tss_*.csv` series are bit-identical because the sampled cells are unaffected for every variable except `arn`, whose sampled values move by at most `9.5e-7 mm`, below the last of the six significant digits the series are written with.

 ### Generating environment of the replaced files

-- Base commit: branch `fix_319` (`9bcdb32`, the interception guard fix).
+- Base commit: branch `fix_319` (`9bcdb32`, `origin/main` `b64006a` merged into
+  the fix commit `56c45ea`).
 - Generator: `python tests/fixtures/regenerate_golden.py` in the environment created from `ci/golden-env.lock` plus `ci/golden-pip.lock` (micromamba,
   environment name `golden`; linux-64, Python 3.13.7, pcraster 4.4.2,